Chandra Grahan 2020: Myths, Do’s and Don'ts for today's lunar eclipse in India

 Chandra Grahan 2020: Why the Lunar Eclipse on January 10 is called 'Wolf Moon Eclipse'

-However, existing superstitions and myths among the people in India keeps them from witnessing one of the most beautiful phenomenon of universe.
+However, existing superstitions and myths among the people in India keep them from witnessing one of the most beautiful phenomena of the universe.

 Eclipse myth in India

-In India, there are various myths and superstitions rleated to eclipses, whether it is solar or lunar.
+In India, there are various myths and superstitions related to eclipses, whether it is solar or lunar.

-According to the Indian version of lunar eclipse, a demon named Rahu eats up the moon during eclipse.
+According to the Indian version of a lunar eclipse, a demon named Rahu eats up the moon during an eclipse.

 Chandra Grahan 2020: Do's and don'ts